-- Get the right-size screwdriver to tighten the screws underneath your recliner.
+- Get the right-size screwdriver to tighten the screws underneath your reclining chair.

 - If you can’t secure them easily, you need to get new screws.
 In this case, it’s best to get some that are a bit longer.
-That way, you ensure the screw get deeper into your seat and hold the foot-rest better.
+That way, you ensure the screw gets deeper into your seat and holds the foot-rest better.